TiendaNube/api-docs/utils/PostmanCollection.md

-Postman Collection of Tiendanube/Nuvemshop API
+Postman Collection for Tiendanube/Nuvemshop API
 ==============================================

 This is the file that you should import in Postman to have the skeleton of our API.